MilesCranmer/better_names/README.md

 - Post-processing dedispersion = Incoherent dedispersion
 - Memoryless Chain = Markov Chain
     - Credit to Alwin Mao
+- Likelihood Sharpness = Fisher Information
+    - The sharper the maximum likelihood peak with respect to a parameter, the higher the Fisher information.

 # Non-descriptive names pending replacement